 Publishing Our Bodies, Ourselves

-New England Free Press published Women and Their Bodies in December, 1970 in an edition of 5,000 copies.
+New England Free Press published Women and Their Bodies, by the Boston Women's Health Collective, in December, 1970 in an edition of 5,000 copies.
 The price was 75¢.
 The manuscript was typed, and Free Press staffer Hester Butterfield along with Marilyn Slotkin did the layout to publish it in book form.

 "What are our bodies?
 First, they are us.
 We do not inhabit them–we are them (as well as mind).
 This realization should lead to anger at those people who have subtly persuaded us to look upon our bodies (ourselves) as no more than commodities to be given in return for favors.”